kompanie-dev/reagenz/README.md

 import { getCount } from "../store/counter/selectors.js";

 export class MyCounter extends Component {
-    constructor() {
     // The selectors you want to use inside your render function
-        // If values of the selectors change, the entire component re-renders super([getCount]);
+    // If values of the selectors change, the entire component re-renders selectors = [getCount];
-    }

     // This function generates the innerHTML of the component.
     // In this case it also accesses the count selector specified in the constructor.